Sliding Scale Of Idealism Versus Cynicism / Video Games

 Mass Effect gives the players a great deal of choice in deciding what is the right thing to do in a very wide range of situations and how the main character reacts to the actions of other people, but overall the series tends to combine both strong idealism and cynicism at the same time and doing it quite well.
 The idealism is rarely blue-eyed and cynicism is usually constructive instead of being misanthropic or nihilistic.
+This is notably displayed in the arguments that a Paragon Shepard (idealist) has with Javik (cynic), with both of them coming up with perfectly valid points that each of them are forced to recognize.
 Very much leaning towards an existentialist outlook, Taking A Third Option could be seen as the series main theme, solving problems by accepting ambivalence and taking a different point of view.

 Halo is ever-so-slightly towards idealism.
-Halo evolutions is much darker than the games or other novels, as a lot of stories, such as Stomping on the heels of a fuss and the Mona Lisa, end with a betrayal and the death of the protagonist.
-The games are much lighter, with a lot of Heroic Sacrifices and Halo 3 ends with not only the end of the war, but peace between the Elites and Humans, the survival of both protagonists and the eradication of the flood.
+While some of the expanded universe material is much darker than the games (for instance, a lot of Halo: Evolutions's stories, like Stomping on the Heels of a Fuss and The Mona Lisa, end with betrayal and the death of basically everyone), the games are much more hopeful, though with a lot of Heroic Sacrifices.
+Halo 3 ends the original trilogy with not only the end of the war, but peace between the Elites and Humans, the survival of both protagonists and the eradication of the Flood.

 The major decisions of Witcher 2 have Geralt choosing whether he supports an idealistic (but uncertain) vision for the future ("Iorveth's Path") or defends the oppressive but relatively stable existing political status quo ("Roche's Path").
 The game itself falls squarely in the Cynical end of the spectrum however; Geralt is just one man, and the world is in serious trouble regardless of what he does.
 The game has 16 endings, and none are upbeat.

 Final Fantasy IV is a classic idealistic setting, aside from Zemus.
-Quite a few people live when they should have died, the bad guy was just brain washed, (Rubicante even apologizes to Edge for what his subordinate did) and love and friendship are strong concepts.
-Unfortunatly, there's also the case of the summoner and mage towns and Edward's castle being slaughtered by the Baron forces, and Cecil's questioning of the morals he follows, but that's about it.
+Quite a few people live when they should have died, the bad guy was just brainwashed, (Rubicante even apologizes to Edge for what his subordinate did) and love and friendship are strong concepts.
+Unfortunately, there's also the case of the summoner and mage towns and Edward's castle being slaughtered by the Baron forces, and Cecil's questioning of the morals he follows, but that's about it.

 Final Fantasy V is firmly on the idealistic side, best exemplified when Galuf fights Exdeath to the death.
 Galuf shrugs off spell after spell at 0 HP and continues fighting.
 Exdeath assumes it is because of hatred or anger, but it is rather Galuf's love for his friends and granddaughter that allow him to defeat Exdeath.
 However, there's also the nihilistic Exdeath wanting to erase everything from existance and a surprising amount of damage is dealt to the worlds.